 - Will come with a remote

-The existence of a new Chromecast Ultra, thought to be codenamed Sabrina, first appeared in March 2020.
+The existence of a new Chromecast, thought to be codenamed Sabrina, first appeared in March 2020.
 Those details claimed that the new Chromecast would be similar in design to the current third-gen Chromecast, so it will be a smooth round disc that connects to your TV via HDMI.

 It will also come with a remote, which is said to look like a cross between the Apple TV remote and the Google Daydream remote.
-It's believed that this remote has passed through the FCC as well as other regulatory bodies, suggesting again that launch is sooner rather than later.
+That remote has been pictured in a number of leaks, so we can see that it has a directional controller at the top, a Google Assistant button, YouTube and Netflix buttons, as well as what look like controls for your TV, an home and back buttons.

 - Will run Android TV/Google TV